Battle of the Ogaden

 The Battle of the Ogaden was fought in 1936 in the southern front of the Second Italo-Abyssinian War.
 The battle consisted of attacks by the Italian forces of General Rodolfo Graziani, the commander-in-chief of the forces on the "southern front", against Ethiopian defensive positions commanded by Ras Nasibu Emmanual.
 The strong defensive positions were designed by Wehib Pasha and known as the "Hindenburg Wall".
 The battle was primarily fought to the south of Harar and Jijiga.

 Background

 On 3 October 1935, General Rodolfo Graziani advanced into Ethiopia from Italian Somaliland.
 His initial gains were modest.
 By November, after additional modest gains and a brief period of Italian inactivity, the initiative on the southern front went over to the Ethiopians.

-Late in the year, Ras Desta Damtew started preparations to launch an offensive with his army of approximately 40,000 men.
+Late in the year, Ras Desta Damtew started preparations to launch an offensive with his army of approximately 30,000 men.
 His goal was to advance from Negele Boran, take Dolo near the border, and to then invade Italian Somaliland.
 This plan was not only ill-conceived and overly ambitious, it was the subject of talk at every market place.
-What followed was the Battle of Genale Doria, where an Italian force under General Rodolfo Graziani defeated an Ethiopian force of a similar size..
+What followed was the Battle of Genale Doria, where an Italian force under General Rodolfo Graziani completely decimated Ras Desta's army.

-On December 10, a strategic reconnaissance was launched with Olol Dinle's bands along the Webi Shebeli River, heading towards Imi.
-By late November, it was learned that Beiene Merid was between the Gestro and Webi Shebeli rivers, near Mount Ellot, with strong contingents marching along the Gestro.
-As a result, Olol Dinle was ordered not to proceed to Imi but to move into the recently subdued territory of the Ghelimes and then march on Ellot to attack the forces descending from the Gestro from behind, which could cause significant trouble to our right flank in case of a counteroffensive along the Doria River.
-A column under Bertello, already concentrated at Goddere, would also support Olol Dinle’s action.

-On December 23, Olol Dinle arrived at Gabba.
-On the 24th and 25th, three enemy columns marched against him: one along the Webi Shebeli, one from Mount Ellot, and another from the southwest, from Barrei, aiming to cut off his retreat.
-Although free to withdraw, Olol Dinle decided to fortify his position and requested air support.